JuliaPluto/PlutoSliderServer.jl/README.md

 ```

 ## 3. _(WIP): Precomputed slider server_
-Many input elements only have a finite number of possible values.
-For example `PlutoUI.Slider(5:15)` can only have 11 values.
-For finitie inputs like the slider, PlutoSliderServer can run the slider server **in advance**, and precompute the results to all possible inputs (in other words: precompute the response to all possible requests).
+Many input elements only have a finite number of possible values, for example, `PlutoUI.Slider(5:15)` can only have 11 values.
+For finite inputs like the slider, PlutoSliderServer can run the slider server **in advance**, and precompute the results to all possible inputs (in other words: precompute the response to all possible requests).

 This will generate a directory of subdirectories and files, each corresponding to a possible request.
 You can host this directory along with the generated HTML file (e.g. on GitHub pages), and Pluto will be able to use these pregenerated files as if they are a slider server! **You can get the interactivity of a slider server, without running a Julia server!**